-Environmental performance outcomes Environmental performance standards Measurement criteria Responsibility Prevent introduction and establishment of IMS as a result of the petroleum activity (including through ballast water and biofouling from the survey vessel).
-Survey vessel (of appropriate class) will have an antifouling coating applied in accordance with the prescriptions of the International Convention on the Control of Harmful Anti-fouling Systems on Ships (2001) and the Protection of the Sea (Harmful Antifouling Systems) Act 2006 (Cwlth).
-Anti-fouling Systems certificate or a Declaration on Anti-fouling Systems.
-Vessel manager A biofouling risk assessment will be completed by an independent IMS expert for the survey vessel, including immersible equipment, prior to mobilisation from international waters.
+Environmental performance outcomes Environmental performance standards Measurement criteria Responsibility Prevent introduction and establishment of IMS as a result of the petroleum activity (including through ballast water and biofouling from MODU/vessels).
+Support vessels (of appropriate class) will have an antifouling coating applied in accordance with the prescriptions of the International Convention on the Control of Harmful Anti-fouling Systems on Ships (2001) and the Protection of the Sea (Harmful Antifouling Systems) Act 2006 (Cwlth).
+Support vessels (of appropriate class) have a current International Anti-fouling Systems certificate or a Declaration on Anti-fouling Systems.
+INPEX Environmental Adviser A biofouling risk assessment will be completed by an independent IMS expert for the MODU and all support vessels, including immersible equipment, prior to mobilisation from international waters.
 Where required, mitigation measures commensurate to the risk will be implemented to ensure the vessel mobilisation poses a low risk of introducing IMS.
-Vessel-specific biofouling risk assessment and any records of mitigation measures implemented confirming the vessel presents a low risk.
-Vessel manager A biofouling risk assessment will be completed for the survey vessel, including immersible equipment, prior to mobilisation from any Australian port.
-Where required, mitigation measures commensurate to the risk will be implemented to ensure the vessel mobilisation poses a low risk of introducing IMS.
-Vessel-specific biofouling risk assessment and any records of mitigation measures implemented confirming the vessel presents a low risk.
-Vessel manager Survey vessel operating within Australian seas will manage ballast water discharge Premobilisation HSE inspection documentation and annual Vessel master using one of the following approved methods of management including (DAWR 2017): • an approved ballast water management system or • exchange of ballast water exchange conducted in an acceptable area or • use of low risk ballast water (e.g. fresh potable water, water taken up on the high seas, water taken up and discharged within the same place) or • retention of high-risk ballast water on board the vessel or • discharge to an approved ballast water reception facility or • use of low risk ballast water (e.g. fresh potable water, water taken up on the high seas, water taken up and discharged within the same place). verification reports confirm through ballast water records that an approved ballast water management option has been used.
-Documentation of DAWR release from biosecurity control or low risk status.
-Survey vessel will have: an approved ballast water management plan, unless an exemption applies or is obtained a valid ballast water management certificate, unless an exemption applies or is obtained.
-Ballast water management plan or record of exemption (if not automatic exemption) Valid ballast water management certificate or record of exemption (if not an automatic exemption).
-Vessel master
+MODU/vessel-specific biofouling risk assessment and any records of mitigation measures implemented confirming the MODU/vessel presents a low risk.
+INPEX Environmental Adviser A biofouling risk assessment will be completed for the MODU and all support vessels, including immersible equipment, prior to mobilisation from any Australian MODU/vessel-specific biofouling risk assessment and any records of mitigation measures implemented INPEX Environmental Adviser

+Т and Adherman and and Standard Standard the MODILY port.
+Where required, mitigation measures confirming the MODU/vessel commensurate to the risk will be presents a low risk. implemented to ensure the MODU/vessel mobilisation poses a low risk of introducing IMS.
+MODILY I LIST TNIDEY MODU/ vessels operating within Australian MODU/vessels premobilisation HSE INPEX seas will manage ballast water discharge inspection documentation and Environmental Adviser using one of the following approved annual verification reports confirm methods of management including (DAWR through ballast water records that 2017): an approved ballast water an approved ballast water management option has been used. management system or December of December of exchange of ballast water exchange Documentation of Department of conducted in an acceptable area or Agriculture release from biosecurity control or low risk status. use of low risk ballast water (e.g. fresh petable water water taken up Control or low risk status. fresh potable water, water taken up on the high seas, water taken up and discharged within the same place) or retention of high-risk ballast water on board the vessel or discharge to an approved ballast water reception facility or use of low risk ballast water (e.g. fresh potable water, water taken up on the high seas, water taken up and discharged within the same place).
+MODU and all support vessels will have: Ballast water management plan INPEX an approved ballast water Ballast water management plan or record of exemption (if not Environmental Adviser management plan, unless an automatic exemption) Liivii Oliillelitai Auvisel exemption applies or is obtained Valid ballast water management a valid ballast water management certificate or record of certificate, unless an exemption exemption (if not an automatic applies or is obtained. exemption).
+MODU and all support vessels will have a Biofouling record book INPEX biofouling management plan prepared by biologining record book Environmental Adviser an independent IMS expert to include Livii oliilicitai Aavisei elements of performance described in the IMO Guidelines for the Control and Management of Ship Biofouling to Minimize rianagement of only biologing to millimize